 Note: This post for Easy Chicken Piccata was originally published in December, 2014.
 The recipe remains unchanged.
 However, the photographs and content have been updated.

 Wine Pairings for Chicken Piccata:

 - Chardonnay has hints of butter and citrus that pair amazingly well with this Chicken Piccata.
-I really enjoyed this dish paired with a bottle from Sequoia Grove.

 - Sauvignon Blanc has bright citrus and herbal notes that pair nicely with the lemon and parsley found in this dish.

 - Pinot Grigio and Pinot Blanc are a nice match with their crisp minerality and citrus notes.